amirmasoudabdol/SAM/docs/introduction.rst

 Before I discuss SAM’s implementation and design, let’s review the underlying process of defining, conducting and reporting a common scientific research.
-In the next section, I will try to explain a simplified process of producing a scientific result.
-This will allow me to expose typical components and entities involved in each stage, and later on, to explain how each subprocess translates into different components of SAM.
-At the end, I will briefly touch up on the question of why we developed SAM the way we did.
+In the coming section, I walk through a *simplified* process of producing a scientific result.
+This will allow me to expose typical components and entities that are typically involved in each stage.

+In the `next section <design.rst>`__, I will explain how each subprocess is being represented in SAM.

 .. _intro-research-process: